gradle/gradle-build-action/README.md

 The state that is cached includes:
 - Any distributions downloaded to satisfy a `gradle-version` parameter ;
 - A subset of the Gradle User Home directory, including downloaded dependencies, wrapper distributions, and the local build cache ;
-- Any [configuration-cache](https://docs.gradle.org/nightly/userguide/configuration_cache.html) data stored in the project `.gradle` directory.
-(Only supported for Gradle 7 or higher.)

 To reduce the space required for caching, this action makes a best effort to reduce duplication in cache entries.